npfernandes/ensemblify/docs/source/installation.rst

 FASPR is an ultra-fast and accurate program for deterministic protein sidechain packing [3]_.
 To compile the provided FASPR source-code, you can follow these commands:

-For UNIX or Linux users:

-#.
-Activate your `ensemblify_env` conda environment:
+1. Activate your `ensemblify_env` conda environment:

    .. code-block:: bash